If the audiometer is ‘supported’ by Audiqueen, go to the appropriate section.

 This will change the intensity presentation to a dB HL(!) scale in speech and speech-in-noise audiometry.
 Moreover, the instructions that Audiqueen gives to the user will also be modified to that scale.

 Please note that the intensity scale only changes in the speech and speech-in-noise audiometry module.
 However, the instructions that Audiqueen provides for your audiometer will be adjusted for the dB HL scale of your device across all tests.
-For more information on the intensity scales of the psychoacoustic tests in Audiqueen, see section 4.9: Intensity scales in Audiqueen.

 The audiometer output settings as requested by Audiqueen can be